facebook/docusaurus/docs/guides-blog.md

 ## Initial Setup

-To setup your site's blog, start by creating a `blog` folder within your repo's `website` directory.
+To setup your site's blog, start by creating a `blog` directory within your repo's `website` directory.

 Then, add a header link to your blog within `siteConfig.js`: